msalemor/kubecluster/README.md

 ### Setup a static IP

-For kmaster and knode, setup a static ip (I used the graphical user interface):
+For kmaster and knode1, setup a static ip (I used the graphical user interface):

 For kmaster, I used:
 ```